drand/drand-client/README.md

         // don't forget to stop the speed testing! fastestNodeClient.stop()

-        // you can also use an async generator to watch the latest randomness automatically!
+        // you can also use the `watch` async generator to watch the latest randomness automatically!
-        // use an abort controller to stop it const abortController = new AbortController()
+        // use an abort controller to stop it: const abortController = new AbortController()
         for await (const beacon of watch(client, abortController)) {
             if (beacon.round === 10) {
-                abortController.abort('round 10 reached')
+                abortController.abort('round 10 reached - listening stopped')
             }
         }

         // finally you can also interact with multibeacon nodes by using the `MultiBeaconNode` class const multiBeaconNode = new MultiBeaconNode('https://api.drand.sh', options)

+        // you can monitor its health
         const health = await multiBeaconNode.health()

-        // you can monitor its health
         if (health.status === 200) {
             console.log(`Multibeacon node is healthy and has processed ${health.current} of ${health.expected} rounds`) }